letzya/tyk-helm-cheatsheet/README.md

 Add the aliases from the aliases file to your ~/.bashrc or whatever you use for aliases and source it.

-To access the dashboard simply run port-fwd.
+To access the dashboard simply run `port-fwd`.
 You'll get all the info you need to login.